ColtonJD/File_Metadata_Microservice/README.md

 >npm install

+3. Navigate to views directory in terminal and run:

+>npm install ng-file-upload

+This should create a node_modules folder in the views directory that contains ng-file-upload for use in our AngularJS front-end.

-3. From your terminal while in the root directory run:
+4. From your terminal navigate back to the root directory and run:

 > node server.js